 The tests are often cruel and painful for the animals involved, says Guo Longpeng, spokesman for PETA’s China division.
 “To test the safety of the ingredients of cosmetic products, these poor animals are forced to swallow a huge amount of materials with unknown toxicity, or have [some irritant ingredients dripped] on sensitive skin parts — even in their eyes,” Guo tells Sixth Tone.
 “Animal testing should be gradually phased out.”

 But there’s still limited impetus for change in China, where there’s a lack of awareness among consumers about animal cruelty, and a belief that animal testing is still safer than other methods, says Peter Li, a China policy specialist at global animal protection organization Humane Society International.
 “The Chinese authorities do not feel as much pressure from Chinese consumers as European and other governments have over the years,” he tells Sixth Tone.
-“A consumption culture that attaches importance to the ethical implications of a product is yet to arise in mainland China.”
+“A consumption culture that attaches importance to the ethical implications of a product is yet to arise in Chinese mainland.”
 He also links the reliance on animal testing in China to a general public anxiety over product safety, including food stuffs.
 “The safety of products in China is a huge problem,” Li says.
 “The authorities fear that the safety of cosmetic products would be undermined if the animal testing requirement were lifted.”